|Undergrad Catalog StKate.edu|

-Latin Honors are awarded to eligible students earning their first baccalaureate degree.
-To be considered for Latin Honors students must complete a minimum of 64 credits in residence at St. Catherine University.
-Latin honors are awarded upon completion of all graduation requirements with the following overall (resident and transfer courses combined) cumulative grade point average:
+To be considered for Latin Honors you must complete a minimum of 64 credits in residence at St. Catherine University.
+Latin honors are awarded to baccalaureate students upon completion of all graduation requirements with the following cumulative grade point average:

 - for graduation cum laude, a GPA of 3.667

 - for graduation magna cum laude, a GPA of 3.8

 - for graduation summa cum laude, a GPA of 3.9